 - a.
-Verify that records related to this fund source are in compliance with DHHS-DMH/DD/SAS record retention schedules and policies. - b.
+Verify that records related to this fund source follow DHHS-DMH/DD/SAS record retention schedules and policies. - b.
 Review contract/grant agreement identify any special requirements; and verify if the requirements were met. - c.
 Verify that financial assistance under the Substance Abuse Prevention and Treatment Block Grant was only provided to public or non-profit entities. - d.
-When applicable, verify that the grantee has obtained a DUNS number and is registered in the Central Contractor Registration (CCR) system. - e.
-Verify that the Conflict of Interest declaration is signed AND that there are no overdue tax debts at the federal.
-State or local level as required below.
+When applicable, verify that the grantee has obtained a Unique Entity Identifier (UEI) through SAM.gov and is registered in the Central Contractor Registration (CCR) system. - e.
+Verify that the Conflict of Interest declaration is signed AND that there are no overdue tax debts at the federal, State or local level as required below.

-Conflict of Interest and Certification of No Overdue Tax Debts effective July 1, 2007.
+Conflict of Interest and Certification of No Overdue Tax Debts

+All non-State entities (except those entities subject to the audit and other reporting requirements of the Local Government Commission) that receive, use or expend State funds (including federal funds passed through the NC Department of Health and Human Services) are subject to the financial reporting requirements of G. S. 143C-6-23 effective July 1, 2007.
 These requirements include the submission of a Notarized Conflict of Interest Policy (see G. S. 143C-6-23(b)) and a written statement (if applicable) that the entity does not have any overdue tax debts as defined by G. S. 105-243.1 at the federal, State or local level (see G. S. 143-6-23(c)).